ietf-wg-acme/acme/draft-ietf-acme.md

 types of identifier, there will need to be new Challenge types, and they will need to specify which types of identifier they apply to.

-## Authorized Keys Objects
+## Authorized Key Objects

-Several of the challenges in this document makes use of an "authorized keys" object.
-Such an object is a JSON array of objects, where each object encodes an authorization for a specific account key to fulfill a specific challenge.
+Several of the challenges in this document makes use of an "authorized key" object.
+Such an object is a JSON object that encodes an authorization for a specific account key to fulfill a specific challenge.

 token (required, string):
-: The "token" field from the challenge object
+: A random value that uniquely identifies a challenge.
+This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 key (required, JWK):
 : The account key being authorized

 ~~~~~~~~~~
-[
 {
   "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
   "key": /* account key, as a JWK object */
 }
-]
 ~~~~~~~~~~

-A JSON array is used so that a client can use a single authorized keys object to satisfy several challenges at once.

 ## Simple HTTP